dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/dynamic-form.md

 }
 ```

 This registry file lives in the same `components/forms/` folder as the DynamicForm component and FormWidgetManager.
+Because we use PrimeVue components directly, no custom `inputs/` wrappers are required for standard fields.

 ## 🔧 **IMPLEMENTATION:**